 3. Expand the 'current profile' (Private or Guest/Public), select Turn on network discovery and click Save changes.

 Step 2.
-Set the "Function Discovery" services to Automatic.
+Set the Required Services to run Automatically.

 To perform that task: